jimmikehank/foamWrapper/README.md

 # foamWrapper
-A Python based wrapper for OpenFOAM to enable external rewrites of boundary conditions with (hopefully) minimal overhead.
+A Python based wrapper for OpenFOAM to enable external control, such as rewrites of boundary conditions with (hopefully) minimal overhead.